-If you do not choose to repeat the image everywhere, you can select a background position using a visual menu.
+You can select a background position using a visual menu if you do not choose to repeat the image on the page,.
 For example, you can position the background image at the bottom of the window, on the right.
 This feature is similar to Menu Bar positioning.

-The default background position is top left.
+The default background position is upper left.